Casepin

 Broader context

-The Wikipedia article situates the Phatthalung killings as one example of "a pattern of widespread abuse of power by the army and enforcement agencies" during nationwide anti-communist suppression operations conducted from 1971 to 1973.
+The Phatthalung killings have been described as one example of "a pattern of widespread abuse of power by the army and enforcement agencies" during nationwide anti-communist suppression operations conducted from 1971 to 1973.
 The official death toll for these operations across the country was 3,008 civilians, while unofficial estimates for Phatthalung Province alone range between 1,000 and 3,000.

 Aftermath